SakshiKekre/HealthClubManagementWebsite/README.md

 Displays admin login upon clicking admin login button.

 ### User login
-User can enroll in a class
+- User can Search and Enroll in a class
-Track his activities
+- Add and Track his activities
+- See Class Schedule
+- View Profile Details

 ### Admin login
-Admin can add a new class, add user, check-in and check-out the users.
+- Admin can add add user, check-in and check-out the users.
-Admin can also check the user analytics.
+- Admin can also check the user analytics.

 ## XP Core Values Maintained
 Communication: To make sure that everyone was aware of the project's requirements, deadlines, and progress, communication was essential throughout.
 Calls, group chat, and scrums thrice a week(Monday, wednesday and Friday) were how we kept in touch and engaged with one another.
 Each member of the team made a conscious effort to communicate and keep tabs on the situation.